platformatic/platformatic/docs/guides/prisma.md

-# Adding Prisma with Platformatic
+# Integrate Prisma with Platformatic DB

 [Prisma](https://www.prisma.io/) is an open-source ORM for Node.js and TypeScript.
 It is used as an alternative to writing SQL, or using another database access tool such as SQL query builders (like [knex.js](https://knexjs.org/)) or ORMs (like [TypeORM](https://typeorm.io/) and [Sequelize](https://sequelize.org/)).
 Prisma currently supports PostgreSQL, MySQL, SQL Server, SQLite, MongoDB, and CockroachDB.